Dutch rabbit

-The Dutch rabbit, also known as Hollander or Brabander is easily identifiable by its characteristic colour pattern, and was once the most popular of all rabbit breeds.
-However, after dwarf rabbits were developed, the popularity of the Dutch rabbit dwindled.
+The Dutch rabbit, historically known as Hollander or Brabander, is a breed of domestic rabbit.
+It is easily identifiable by its characteristic color pattern and was once the most popular of all rabbit breeds.
+However, after dwarf rabbits were developed, the popularity of the Dutch rabbit declined.
 Nevertheless, the Dutch rabbit remains one of the top ten most popular breeds worldwide.

 "Although the name suggests that the Dutch rabbit is from the Netherlands, it was actually developed in England.
 During the 1830s rabbits were imported to England from Ostend in Belgium every week for the meat market.
 Amongst these rabbits was a breed known as the Petit Brabançon, as it originated from Brabant in Flanders.
 The Petit Brabançon may still be found in paintings from the fifteenth century.
 The Dutch rabbit has its genetic roots in this old breed.
 The Petit Brabançon would often display Dutch markings, and breeders in England selected those with even markings, fixing those markings into the breed we know today."

-Dutch are popular both as pets and among show breeders.
+Dutch are very popular as pets.
+They are also commonly raised among rabbit exhibitors.

 Appearance

 The American Rabbit Breeders Association standard calls for a small to medium rabbit.
 Dutch are a 4-class breed.
 Junior bucks and does are those under 6 months of age with a minimum weight of 1.75 lbs (0,793 kg).
 Seniors are 6 months of age and over, weighing between 3.5 (1,58 kg) and 5.5 lbs (2,48 kg), with 4.5 (2,04 kg) being the ideal weight.
 Dutch are to have a compact, well-rounded body; rounded head; short, stocky, well-furred ears; and short, glossy "flyback" fur.
-Six colors (in conjunction with white) are recognized for show:
+Nine colors (in conjunction with white) are recognized for show:

 Black, a dense, glossy black with a slate blue undercolor.
 Their eyes could come off as dark brown.

 Blue, a medium blue-gray with a slate blue undercolor.
 Eyes—blue-gray.